 Module name (EN): Software Engineering

-Degree programme: Computer Science and Communication Systems, Bachelor, ASPO 01.10.2017
+Degree programme: Computer Science and Communication Systems, Bachelor, ASPO 01.10.2022

 Module code: KIB-SWT

-Hours per semester week / Teaching method: 4V (4 hours per week)

-ECTS credits: 5

-Semester: 3

-Mandatory course: yes

-Language of instruction: German

-Assessment: Oral examination
+Oral examination

-Curricular relevance: KIB-SWT Computer Science and Communication Systems, Bachelor, ASPO 01.10.2017, semester 3, mandatory course PIB-SWT Applied Informatics, Bachelor, ASPO 01.10.2017, semester 3, mandatory course
+KIB-SWT (P221-0004) Computer Science and Communication Systems, Bachelor, ASPO 01.10.2021, semester 3, mandatory course

+KIB-SWT (P221-0004) Computer Science and Communication Systems, Bachelor, ASPO 01.10.2022, semester 3, mandatory course

-Workload: 60 class hours (= 45 clock hours) over a 15-week period.
+PIB-SWT (P221-0004) Applied Informatics, Bachelor, ASPO 01.10.2017, semester 3, mandatory course

 The total student study time is 150 hours (equivalent to 5 ECTS credits).

 There are therefore 105 hours available for class preparation and follow-up work and exam preparation.

-Recommended prerequisites (modules): KIB-PRG1 Programming 1 KIB-PRG2 Programming 2

-[updated 18.10.2016]

-Recommended as prerequisite for: KIB-PRG3 Programming 3

-[updated 25.07.2017]

-Module coordinator: Prof. Dr. Helmut Folz
+Software Engineering 67

+Prof. Dr.-Ing.
+Martin Burger

-Lecturer: Prof. Dr. Helmut Folz
+Lecturer: Prof. Dr.-Ing.
+Martin Burger

-[updated 27.09.2016]

-After successfully completing this module, students will:

-be familiar with the most important current process models in software development and will be able to explain their particularities and differences.

-be familiar with the problems in requirements analysis and, as a team, be able to create requirement specifications when given simple to medium fuzzy problem descriptions.

-be proficient in the basic concepts of object-oriented analysis and can analyze and structure simple to medium-sized software development problems and model solutions using UML diagrams.

-be familiar with some of the most important architectural and design patterns in software development and be able to explain them in detail.

-be able to analyze tasks in teamwork and create solutions with the skills and tools learned.
+- \ be familiar with the most important current process models in software development and will be able to explain their particularities and differences. - \ be familiar with the problems in requirements analysis and, as a team, be able to create requirement specifications when given simple to medium fuzzy problem descriptions. - \ be proficient in the basic concepts of object-oriented analysis and can analyze and structure simple to medium-sized software development problems and model solutions using UML diagrams. - \ be familiar with some of the most important architectural and design patterns in software development and be able to explain them in detail. - \ be able to analyze tasks in teamwork and create solutions with the skills and tools learned.